-Alcohol, Marijuana, other Drugs and & the Student Code of Conduct
+Alcohol, Marijuana, other Drugs

 Socializing with friends on and off campus is a big part of college life.
 Sometimes alcohol is involved.
 Sometimes not.
 Many students choose not to drink any alcohol for a variety of reasons.
 For those who do choose to drink alcohol, we support good decision making, knowing that on occasion you find yourself in an environment where there's a lot of alcohol, lots of people drinking and you can't control the environment.